-Justin L. Smith, Director of Product Management, Pilgrim Quality Solutions
+Justin L. Smith, Director of Product Management, Pilgrim Quality Solutions, an IQVIA company

 Within regulated environments, such as the Life Sciences community, there are a number of top-of-mind business challenges.
 Key among them is to increase operational efficiencies while keeping pace with an ever-evolving regulatory landscape.
 A daunting challenge to say the least, mainly due to the “ever-evolving” factor.